EGO4D/docs/docs-archive/updates.md

 Two dataset updates are pending for Ego4D:

-* v2.0 (Jan 16) - Focused on a number of video fixes, additional NLQ & FHO data.
+* v2.0 (Jan '23) - Focused on a number of video fixes, additional NLQ & FHO data.
 Details below.
 * v2.1 (early March) - Focused on additional AV/Social, VQ & Moments data & additional utilities.

 CVPR Challenges will be based on the updated datasets.
 And going forward, updates to the dataset will occur annually in Jan.

+As ever, we would love any questions or feedback on current or future changes, observed issues with the dataset and requests for future updates/utilities/dataloaders/examples/etc.  Please join us on the Ego4D Forum: [https://discuss.ego4d-data.org/](https://discuss.ego4d-data.org/)

 # v2.0 Update (Jan '23)

+## NLQ Annotation Updates

+Natural Language Queries has been updated to include additional query and video coverage.
+For train and val, there are now XXX queries vs XXX in v1, in addition to a small number of fixes for specific queries.

+## FHO Annotation Updates

+TODO

 ## Erroneous Videos Removed From Dataset & Benchmarks